High by the Beach: Composition

-Lyrically, "High by the Beach" is a self-assured kiss-off torch song containing several lyrical themes, including self-depreciation, nihilism, independence, and indolence.
+Lyrically, "High by the Beach" is a self-assured kiss-off torch song containing several lyrical themes, including self-deprecation, nihilism, independence, and indolence.
 A representation of the challenges of staying in love, it specifically details Del Rey being worn down by life and love, and in turn seeking sweet escape near the ocean to enjoy recreational drug use.
 Also an evisceration of an unworthy ex-lover, it features Del Rey lashing out in anger, telling her former partner, "Don't need your money, money to get me what I want / Lights, camera, acción / I'll do it on my own"—a reference to her early track "Put Me in a Movie" (2010).
 According to Jessica Goodman of Entertainment Weekly, the song is "a tongue-in-cheek meditation discarding the extra folks in your life, and quite literally, getting high by the beach".
 Goodman noted that with the lyric, "You could be a bad motherfucker, but that don't make you a man.
 Now you're just another one of my problems because you got out of hand/ We won't survive, we're sinking into the sand," Del Rey "throws an old lover under the bus".
 Erin Jensen of USA Today viewed it as a "bitter breakup ballad", while Hosken suggested that the song "could just represent a rough patch in an overall dramatic but very intense relationship".
 Hunt said that the lyrics were deceptive, writing, "Sacking off no good men, money-slinging bullshitters, and empty tributes in favour of beachy hedonism on 'High By The Beach,' this song is really a song about reveling in the escape of being yourself".
 Del Rey's atypically assertive lyrics in the song drew comparisons to Rihanna's "Bitch Better Have My Money" (2015).